ooni/spec/nettests/ts-034-simplequicping.md

 # Expected impact

-The possibility of pinging a TLS endpoint.
+The possibility of pinging a QUIC endpoint.

+(The `ts-032-quicping` experiment measures _whether_ QUIC is blocked at the UDP or TLS level, while this experiment is simpler and just checks for whether we could establish a QUIC connection to a given QUIC endpoint.)

 # Expected inputs

-* A URL like `tlshandshake://<host>:<port>`.
+* A URL like `quichandshake://<host>:<port>`.

 * An optional SNI to use (`-O SNI=value` with `miniooni`).

 # Test description

-The experiment will attempt to connect and handshake to the given TLS endpoint every second for ten times and return the results.
+The experiment will attempt to handshake to the given QUIC endpoint every second for ten times and return the results.

 # Expected output

 ## Parent data format

 * `df-005-tcpconnect`
-* `df-006-tlshandshake`
 * `df-008-netevents`

 ## Semantics